gomods/athens/docs/content/intro/community-roles.md

 # Contributors

 As you participate in the community more and more, you'll have the opportunity to become a contributor.
 Here's what being a contributor means, and what you should do to become one.

 ## What Being a Contributor Means

 Contributors have read access to the Athens repository on Github.
-This means that as a contributor, you'll have issues assigned to you and you'll be requested to review pull requests (PRs) via the
-[Github pull request review system](https://help.github.com/articles/about-pull-request-reviews/).
+This means that as a contributor, you're able to have issues assigned to you and you'll be requested to review pull requests (PRs) via the [Github pull request review system](https://help.github.com/articles/about-pull-request-reviews/).

-We rely heavily on the Github PR review system, which means that if you review a PR as a contributor, you can decide when that PR is ready to be merged.
+We rely heavily on the Github PR review system, which means that if you review a PR as a contributor, you can help decide when that PR is ready to be merged.
+Don't worry that you 'don't know enough', the final approval and merge will be by one or more maintainers.

 ## How to Become a Contributor

-To become a contributor, the core maintainers of the project would like to see you:
+To become a contributor, the core maintainers of the project would like to see
+you:

 - Attend our development meetings regularly<sup>1</sup>
 - Comment on issues with your experiences and opinions
 - Add your comments and reviews on pull requests (anyone can do this as a community member)
 - Contribute PRs to fix issues
 - Open issues as you find them

+Contributors and maintainers will do their best to watch for community members who may make good contributors.
+But don't be shy, if you feel that this is you, please reach out to one or more of the contributors or maintainers.

 # Maintainers

 After you become a contributor, you'll have the opportunity to become a maintainer.
 Here's what being a maintainer means and how to become one.

 _Note: We sometimes refer to maintainers as "core maintainers," but they're the same thing._

 ## What Being a Maintainer Means

 As a maintainer, you'll be doing the same things as a contributor with a few
 extras:

 - Help organize our development meetings (i.e. help organize the agenda)
 - Promote the project and build community (e.g. present on it where possible, write about it, ...) when possible<sup>2</sup>
 - Triage issues (e.g. adding labels, promoting discussions, finalizing decisions)
 - Organize and promote PR reviews (e.g. prompting community members, contributors, and other maintainers to review)
 - Handle code of conduct issues

 ## How to Become a Maintainer

 To become a maintainer, we would like you to see you be an effective contributor, and show that you can do some of the things maintainers do.
+Maintainers will do their best to regularly discuss promoting contributors.
-Also, if you feel that this is you, please reach out to one or more of the maintainers.
+But don't be shy, if you feel that this is you, please reach out to one or more of the maintainers.

 # The End